Buildings on MSOE Campus

-Regents Hall is arranged apartment style with each suite containing bedrooms, a bathroom and a kitchenette as well as the features found in Johnson Hall.
-This four-story addition to Johnson Hall was built in 1990.
+Regents Hall is arranged apartment style with each suite containing bedrooms, a bathroom and a kitchenette as well as the features found in Viets Tower.
+Regents Hall was built in 1990 as a four-story addition to the original Roy W. Johnson Hall (now Hermann Viets Tower).

 1235 N. Milwaukee St.

-Rosenberg Hall is home to MSOE’s Rader School of Business, the ESL resource center, the Gene Carter Apple Technologies Learning Suite, classrooms and laboratories, offices and a study lounge.
+Rosenberg Hall is home to MSOE’s Rader School of Business, the Uihlein/Spitzer Center for Innovation and Entrepreneurship (“Innovent Center”), classrooms and laboratories, offices and a study lounge.
 MSOE has offered business programs since the mid-1950s.
 The school is named after the late Dr. I. Andrew (“Tiny”) Rader, a longtime MSOE supporter, MSOE Regent Emeritus, former chairman of The Lynde and Harry Bradley Foundation, and retired chairman and CEO of Allen-Bradley Co.
 This three-story, 20,000-square-foot building was constructed in 1964 as a school of mortuary science, and has been used by several occupants over the years.
 It was purchased by MSOE through the generosity of the late Dr. Kenneth Rosenberg ’50 and his wife, Doris, and after a major renovation project, opened for classes in fall 1999.

 1305 N. Broadway